HB9VQQ/WSPRBeacon/README.md

 - USA west coast (sipping cost 21 USD)
 - Any other interesting Region

 Please [drop me a line](mailto:atomic@gmx.net) if you fully comply with the above mentioned [requirements](https://github.com/HB9VQQ/WSPRBeacon/blob/main/README.md#what-is-required-to-participate) and if you want to participate in the International WSPR Beacon Project.
-Please answer these five questions in your email:
+Please answer these six questions in your email:

 1. What is the Beacon callsign you'll be using?
 2. What is the exact Beacon location?
 3. What Antenna will be used for the Beacon?
 4. Will the Antenna cover 80,40,20,15 and 10m Band with an SWR < 2:1?
 5. Do you agree to run the Beacon 24x7x365 (Best effort)?
+6. HAM Radio Club or individual?

 #### Project Milestones